superbox-dev/netzooe_eservice_api/README.md

 ## Get Involved

-The **Netz OÖ eService-Portal API** is an open-source project and contributions are welcome.
+The **Netz OÖ eService portal API** is an open-source project and contributions are welcome.
 You can:

 * Report [issues](https://github.com/superbox-dev/netzooe_eservice_api/issues/new/choose) or request new features
 * Improve documentation